Adaptive Incremental Mixture Markov chain Monte Carlo: Adaptive Incremental Mixture MCMC

-where $\tau\in(0,1)$ is a user-defined parameter controling the neighborhood range and $\rho_n$ the number of accepted proposals up to iteration $n$.
+where $\tau\in(0,1)$ is a user-defined parameter controlling the neighborhood range and $\rho_n$ the number of accepted proposals up to iteration $n$.
 In \eqref{eq:neigh}, $\DM(X_i,\tX_{n+1})$ denotes the Mahalanobis distance between $X_i$ and $\tX_{n+1}$ which relies on a covariance matrix $\Sigma_0$.
 When $\targ$ is a posterior distribution, $\Sigma_0$ could be, for example, the prior covariance matrix.
-The rationale behind the upper bound in \eqref{eq:neigh} is that the neighborhood of a state $\tX_{n+1}$ should be made larger if the target has been reasonably well explored by the Markov chain in the vicinity of $\tX_{n+1}$.
-This is expected to be positively correlated with $\targ(\tX_{n+1})$ and $\rho_n$.
-Finally, a weight is attached to the new component $\phi_{M_n+1}$.
-It is proportional to

-The parameter $\gamma\in(0,1)$ is user-defined and controls the tradeoff between the asymptotic variance and the convergence of the Markov chain.
-When $\gamma\nearrow 1$, components in high target probability areas are given higher weights and the acceptance rate is therefore expected to be higher as less hazardous moves in the low density regions are proposed.
-In contrast, when $\gamma\searrow 0$, all the components have the same weight, a setup that will foster a faster exploration of the state space.
+Finally, a weight is attached to the new component $\phi_{M_n+1}$ proportional to